ITV & ICMBio

 How GBB started

 The project concluded at the end of 2022, yielding significant benefits for ITV.
-In addition to the research outcomes, AmaZOOmics laid the foundation for a valuable partnership with the Chico Mendes Institute for Biodiversity Conservation (ICMBio).
+In addition to the research findings, AmaZOOmics laid the foundation for a valuable partnership with the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 Genometers